blabla1337/skf-flask/skf/markdown/code_examples/java/17-code_example--Identifier_based_authorization--.md

 			if (doFunction == true)
 			{
-				//the page retrieval has to be reported into the log files Log.SetLog(user_id, "Connection to the database was made succesfully", "SUCCESS", LocalDateTime.now(),"","");
+				//the page retrieval has to be reported into the log files Log.SetLog(user_id, "Connection to the database was made successfully", "SUCCESS", LocalDateTime.now(),"","");

 				//We also count the connection to the database. aggregate.aggregateControl(1,username , user_id);